blackpainter/qos/docs/install/testnet/validator.md

 # Running a Validator Node

-Validators are responsible for committing new blocks to the blockchain through consensus.
+Validators are responsible for committing new blocks to the blockchain according to consensus protocal.
 Before setting up your validator node, make sure you've already gone through the Full Node Setup guide and your node has finish the block synchronizing.

 ```bash